hikergrace/JPACRUDProject/README.md

 + I want to add in sound files for each tune; one clip of the tune at session speed and another clip of the tune at learning speed.
 + Search capability to search tune by name, style, and/or by key.
 + Continue with front end design and styling, add images and some color to the jsp.
-+ Work with the UX design for a better user experience with strong navigation.
++ Work on the UX design for a better user experience with navigation.
++ Prevent duplicate tunes from being added.

 ## Challenges/Learning Experiences
 + Music has keys (A Major, G minor, etc).
 However, it doesn't work to name a field in a SQL table "key".
 Won't make that mistake again.